hassio-addons/addon-tailscale/tailscale/DOCS.md

 ## DNS

-When the `userspace_networking` option is disabled, Tailscale provides a DNS (at 100.100.100.100) to be able to address other clients on your tailnet not only with their tailnet IP, but with their tailnet name.
+When the `userspace_networking` option is disabled, Tailscale provides a DNS (at 100.100.100.100 and fd7a:115c:a1e0::53) to be able to address other clients on your tailnet not only by their tailnet IP but also by their tailnet name.

 More information: [What is 100.100.100.100][tailscale_info_quad100], [DNS in Tailscale][tailscale_info_dns], [MagicDNS][tailscale_info_magicdns],